otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 ---

-### Hard Task 4 — Reduce Code Duplication
+### Hard Task 4 — Sustainable Codebase

-Refactor validation and seeding code to reduce repetition:
+As your codebase grows, it's important to maintain a clean and sustainable structure.
+Refactor your code to implement the following improvements:

 - **`BaseValidationMiddleware`** — a base module with shared validation logic that resource-specific middleware can extend
 - **`BaseSeedingScript`** — a base module with shared seeding logic that individual seed scripts can extend